darwinz/coconut/DOCS.md

 Coconut provides `functools.lru_cache` as a built-in under the name `memoize` with the modification that the _maxsize_ parameter is set to `None` by default. `memoize` makes the use case of optimizing recursive functions easier, as a _maxsize_ of `None` is usually what is desired in that case.

+`memoize` also supports a special `maxsize=memoize.RECURSIVE` argument, which will allow the cache to grow without bound within a single call to the top-level function, but clear the cache after the top-level call returns.

 Use of `memoize` requires `functools.lru_cache`, which exists in the Python 3 standard library, but under Python 2 will require `pip install backports.functools_lru_cache` to function.
 Additionally, if on Python 2 and `backports.functools_lru_cache` is present, Coconut will patch `functools` such that `functools.lru_cache = backports.functools_lru_cache.lru_cache`.

 Note that, if the function to be memoized is a generator or otherwise returns an iterator, [`recursive_generator`](#recursive_generator) can also be used to achieve a similar effect, the use of which is required for recursive generators.